Trust account framework

 Once full implementation is reached, all subcontractors down the chain in a trust account project will have the benefit of a retention trust.

-The Queensland Building and Construction Commission (QBCC) will take a greater role in making sure the industry complies with the trust account framework.
-They will be able to:
+The Queensland Building and Construction Commission (QBCC) now has a greater role in making sure the industry complies with the trust account framework and can now:

 - undertake audits